amirgeva/lin8x/README.md

 Pronounced: Lin Aches

-I a retro vibe computing environment.
+A retro vibe computing environment.

 Although the look and feel is usually what people mean when this goal is mentioned, in this case, the intent is much deeper.
 Anyone who has owned an early micro-computer knows the experience of booting your machine into a practically empty environment, but with potential to run / write code that will do amazing things.
 There was also a real sense of control of what is running on the machine.
 In contrast to this, if you log in into the console of a very minimal Linux distro and list the running processes, you will get a list of dozens if not hundreds of processes doing stuff you don't really know.

 The guiding design rules therefore, are thus: